vishalgawade/Data-Aggregation-Big-Data-Analysis-and-Visualization-of-Twitter-New-York-Times-Common-Crawl/README.md

 -   Perform lemmatization on word

--   For all words w1 in doc
+-   For all words w1 in doc, which is in top10 words

     For all words w2 in Neighbours(w1)